adigioacchino/adigioacchino.github.io/pages/research.md

     > The fractional quantum Hall effect (FQHE) is a physical phenomenon described in 1982, which is still the topic of active research in present days.
 Here we contribute to this line of research, showing how to use a single framework to describe two distinct cases of the simplest FQHE theory (the _bosonic_ and _fermionic_ Laughlin wave functions), and elucidating where (mathematically speaking) the differences in these two cases come from.

+# Conferences
+I co-organized a conference in Paris about Innate and Adaptive Recognition of Antigens and NeoAntigens, more info at the [conference website](https://sites.google.com/view/qbio-iarana/home-page).